 Roger Moore is well known for his casual safari clothing.
 I’ll never understand why some people insist on comparing these clothes to leisure suits when they are rooted in traditional safari clothes.
 They are also quite appropriate for the hot weather in Thailand.
-The sage green linen (or linen and cotton blend) safari shirt-jacket is a cross between a shirt and a jacket.
+The sage green linen and cotton blend safari shirt-jacket is a cross between a shirt and a jacket.
 It is constructed like a shirt without a lining or interfacings, but it is worn out like a jacket and has many features are more often found on jackets than shirts.
 It has a 4-button front with a camp collar, a belted back and long side vents.
 It has traditional safari jacket features such as epaulette straps and box-pleat patch pockets with flaps.
 The buttons are mother of pearl.
 Moore wears the sleeves rolled up to just below the elbow.
-This piece was made by Moore’s shirtmaker, Frank Foster.
+This piece was made by Hong Kong tailor Jimmy Chen.

 The beige trousers have a flat front with a flared leg.
 The material may be tropical wool, linen, silk, or some combination of the three.
 Bond’s ribbed socks match the trousers.
 His shoes are brown low-vamp, tassel slip-ons.

 The safari shirt was auctioned at Prop Store on 16 October 2014 for £4,750.